Veganism: Positions of dietetic and government associations

-The Academy of Nutrition and Dietetics and Dietitians of Canada claim that properly planned vegetarian or vegan diets are appropriate for all life stages, including pregnancy and lactation.
+The Academy of Nutrition and Dietetics and Dietitians of Canada state that properly planned vegetarian or vegan diets are appropriate for all life stages, including pregnancy and lactation.
 The Australian National Health and Medical Research Council similarly believe a well-planned vegan diet is viable for any age, as does the British Dietetic Association, British National Health Service and the Canadian Pediatric Society.

 As of 2024 the German Society for Nutrition (DGE) holds that for healthy adults a vegan diet can be healthful, when B_{12} is supplemented and the diet is well-planned so that critical nutrients are provided.
 Because data is lacking the DGE does not recommend for or against vegan diets for vulnerable groups like children, young people, elderly and pregnant or breastfeeding women.
 If individuals in these groups decide for a vegan diet, they are suggested to seek professional advice, as planning the diet in these cases is complex and irreversible consequences cannot be ruled out, when the diet is not well planned.
-The DGE highlights that a vegan diet is exceptionally environmental friendly and can reduce greenhouse gases by about 70-80%, while having other environmental benefits, too.
+The DGE highlights that a vegan diet is exceptionally environmental friendly and can reduce greenhouse gases by about 70–80%, while having other environmental benefits, too.
 As of 2022, 45% of government nutritional guidelines discuss vegan meat or milk alternatives, or both.